IBM/ibm-cloud-functions-serverless-blockchain/tutorials/cf-send-iot-to-blockchain/Use Cloud Functions to Send Your IoT Data to Your Blockchain.md

    }

    ```

    e.
 In your Postman environment, create the variable "action-id" and give it the value of the "id" (without quotes) from the `4.POST IoTP action` REST call.

 8.  **Create a trigger in IBM Watson IoT Platform**
     a.
 In the Postman UI, click on the REST call `5.
 POST IoTP Trigger` and click `Send`.
-You should see:
+You should see a result similar to:

    ```
    {